Lauren Delany: International career

 In 2018 she made her debut for the Ireland women's national rugby union team in an Autumn international v USA rugby.
 She made her Women's Six Nations debut, at full-back, against England in 2019 and was Ireland's starting full-back for every game of the 2019 Women's Six Nations.

 Moved to the wing in 2020, she scored her first Six Nations try, against Wales, in the 2020 Women's Six Nations.

 She played on the right wing for Ireland in the 2021 Women's Six Nations.

 Personal life

 Delany went to school in Colaiste Iosagain in Dublin, an all-girls school where the main sports were basketball and ladies gaelic football.
 She competed in the Basketball Ireland Women's Superleague with Meteors Basketball Club and played for Ireland up to U23 level, including the European U16 Championships (2005).

-She has a degree in human nutrition and dietetics from the University of Dublin (Trinity College), a post-grad from Dublin Institute of Technology, a Masters in Science (Sport and Exercise Nutrition) from Loughborough University in England and is studying for a PhD at Leeds Beckett University.
+She has a degree in human nutrition and dietetics from Trinity College Dublin, a post-grad from Dublin Institute of Technology, a Masters in Science (Sport and Exercise Nutrition) from Loughborough University in England and is studying for a PhD at Leeds Beckett University.